-Although wildly popular of late, this sport, which looks like a blend of tennis and Ping-Pong, has been around for over 50 years; it was created by a group of bored friends on Bainbridge Island, Washington, in 1965.
+Although wildly popular of late, this sport, which looks like a blend of tennis and Ping-Pong, has been around for over 50 years; a group of bored friends created it on Bainbridge Island, Washington, in 1965.
 When they couldn’t find the shuttlecock for their badminton set, they improvised with homemade wooden paddles and a whiffle ball on a badminton court.
-Now governed by the USA Pickleball Association (USAPA) and the International Federation of Pickleball (IFP), the game is played both indoors or outdoors, still on badminton-size courts.
+Now governed by the USA Pickleball Association (USAPA) and the International Federation of Pickleball (IFP), the game is played both indoors or outdoors, still on badminton-sized courts.

 Who plays pickleball?

 “Anyone can play!”
 Silvas says.
 The game tends to draw former tennis players whose knees and other joints can’t tolerate the tennis court anymore.
 With pickleball, the size of the court and slower speed of the ball mean less ground to cover, so the game is perfect for retirees looking to maintain the joy of social play and thrill of competition in their lives.
 But the demographic is not limited to the older age set or former athletes.
 Silvas says his local classes and tournaments are peppered with players of all ages and skillsets.
 The Pickleball Channel, a web-based video channel for enthusiasts, features U.S. Pickleball Open Championship matches between young men’s and women’s singles superstars, all in prime physical shape.
 “I just taught a summer clinic at Rolling Hills Club that was for 9- to 15-year olds,” Silvas says.
 “They went crazy for it and want more.”
 He adds that two of the better players in the region are kids, a pair of brothers, 8 and 10 years old.

 Where to play in Marin County?